-FIGURE 5: Example of Safety Access View Tree.
+FIGURE 4: Example of Operational Access View Tree from Daytime and Nighttime Operations.

 2.3.4 Engineering Access View

 The Engineering Access View tree is for accessing Rubin Observatory technical information.
 In addition to the technical documentation, access interfaces and facility-related data would be needed.
 An example is provided by Figure 7.
 Users include staff and management involved in system performance and system engineering activities.